The Mockingbird Methodology is a Cognitive Behavioral Learning Approach that Reengages Vulnerable Learners.

 Our nationally and internationally recognized approach exclusively serves those who teach the most vulnerable learners.
 From adult education, alternative education, and correctional systems within the United States, to gang prevention programs in Central America, to employment programs in economically disadvantaged regions of Africa, Mockingbird's Methodology is integrated into the most demanding and difficult learning contexts.

-Methodology instructional strategies address learner receptivity and motivation, learner attention, and learner engagement.
-Additionally, the Mockingbird Methodology provides specific and general cognitive content strategies for ‘difficult to teach content’ such as reading, critical thinking, and developing conceptual knowledge.
+Instructional strategies address learner receptivity and motivation, learner attention, and learner engagement.
+Additionally, the Mockingbird Methodology provides specific and general cognitive teaching strategies for teaching ‘difficult content’ such as reading, critical thinking, and conceptual knowledge.

 The Mockingbird Methodology is:

-Integrate methodology strategies into existing teaching and learning practices or use the methodology to develop curriculum and instruction within your classroom or program.
+Integrate methodology strategies into your existing school or program or use the methodology to develop curriculum and instruction for your school or program.